Discovery prospects of a singly-charged scalar at $\mu$TRISTAN: Differentiating Normal Hierarchy from Inverted Hierarchy

 \section{Differentiating Normal Hierarchy from Inverted Hierarchy}

 As discussed in Sec.~\ref{sec:analysis}, it is possible to obtain a significant amount of cross-section for our signature of interest for both Normal and Inverted Hierarchies in the $\mu^+ \mu^+$ collider, enough to confirm discovery of a singly-charged scalar $\Delta^+$.
 However, the results obtained in Fig.~\ref{fig:xsecsig} are not sufficient to identify whether the underlying theory respects Normal Hierarchy or Inverted Hierarchy.
 This important fact can be ensured by the distribution of final state Electrons and Taus originating from the decay of $\Delta^+$. \\ The distribution of Electrons and Taus in the final state for Normal and Inverted Hierarchy are shown in Fig.~\ref{fig:bm1normet} and Fig.~\ref{fig:bm1invet}, respectively for benchmark points with the lightest neutrino mass $m_{\nu_{lightest}}=0.05$ eV and $m_{\Delta^+} = $101, 501, 1001, 1501, 1901 GeV.
 Similar plots for benchmark points with the lightest neutrino mass $m_{\nu_{lightest}}=0.001$ eV and $m_{\Delta^+} = $101, 501, 1001, 1501, 1901 GeV are shown in Fig.~\ref{fig:bm2normet} and Fig.~\ref{fig:bm2invet} for Normal and Inverted Hierarchy, respectively.
+In this section, the primary goal is to present the nature of the change in the distribution of Electrons and Taus depending on $m_{\Delta^+}$, $m_{\nu_{lightest}}$ and the underlying Hierarchy, albeit some of the chosen benchmark points have been already excluded by the LHC.
+Therefore, one can easily predict the distribution of Electrons and Taus for Normal and Inverted hierarchies for all of the allowed benchmark points.
 Although the signature of interest should ideally yield exactly one charged lepton (either $e^+$ or $\tau^+$), there are many events with no $e^+$ or $\tau^+$ in the final state as evident in Fig.~\ref{fig:bm1normet} - Fig.~\ref{fig:bm2invet}.
 This is because for a huge number of events the final state charged lepton escapes detection for lying outside the range of pseudorapidity that the detector can cover and hence is highly dependent on the detector design.
 However, this situation improves as $m_{\Delta^+}$ increases and more and more events yield detectable charged lepton in the final state.
 One might notice there are some events which have 2 charged Electrons/taus in the final state but these events arise due to misidentification of a jet as a lepton.
 However, one must note that these events are negligibly small in number.